saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 11. **Result:** You will now be in the page with newly created Azure OpenAI resource.
 You can verify by checking the name of the resource in the top left hand corner of the page.
 This name should match the name you chose for step 5c above.

-## Implement RAG for the Azure OpenAI model
+## Task 2: Implement RAG for the Azure OpenAI model

 Now let's, ...